• Questions

 Partners Community Health, the not-for-profit organization that will operate the long-term care homes, announced the name of the two homes as Wellbrook Place.
 Click here to learn more about Wellbrook Place and the naming process of the homes: Announcing New Name For Partners Community Health Long-Term Care Homes On Speakman Drive - Partners Community Health.

-• The long-term care home will feature the latest standards for LTC home design and safety, including private bedrooms, appropriately sized lounge and dining areas, outdoor terraces and spaces, and, enhancements to HVAC including capability for 100% fresh air supply.
+The long-term care homes feature the latest standards for LTC home design and safety, including single-occupancy bedrooms, appropriately sized lounge and dining areas, outdoor terraces and spaces, and enhancements to HVAC including capability for 100% fresh air supply.
+The homes will also include programs that allow people to receive the care they need close to home, including:

-• The Province identifies those in certain communities and individuals coming out of hospital as having priority access to certain LTC homes.
+People interested in seeking placement at Wellbrook Place will go through the same process that applies to all LTC in Ontario as set by the Province.
+This process includes an assessment to determine eligibility for LTC, selecting up to five homes of interest, and placement depending on availability.
+The Province identifies those in certain communities and individuals coming out of hospital as having priority access to certain LTC homes.
 Living in close proximity to a LTC home does not mean a request will be accepted to a particular home.
+For more information on the placement process, you can visit Partner Community Health’s Website or email info@partnerscommunityhealth.ca as Partners Community Health will be operating the LTC homes.

 As part of the planning and design stages of the Wellbrook Place development Trillium Health Partners completed light, shadow and traffic studies that were submitted to the City of Mississauga.